Chronicles of Barsetshire

 The series has been adapted for television in The Barchester Chronicles (1982) and Doctor Thorne (2016), and as dramatised radio programmes produced by BBC Radio 4.
-Author Angella Thirkell continued writing novels set in Barsetshire throughout the twentieth century.

 Plot summary

 The Warden

-Mr Harding, Warden of Hiram’s Hospital, is accused of dishonestly allocating hospital finances.
-However the accuser, John Bold, is actually in love with Mr Harding’s daughter, Eleanor.
-Nevertheless, John takes the matter to the press, subjecting Mr Harding to public incrimination.
-Mr Harding is supported by his son-in-law, Archdeacon Grantly, who insists he maintain his innocence.
+Mr Harding, Warden of Hiram’s Hospital, an almshouse in Barchester, is accused of enjoying an income from out of proportion to his responsibilities and the money given to the old people the Hospital houses.
+The accuser, a local doctor named John Bold, is actually in love with Mr Harding’s daughter, Eleanor.
+Nevertheless, John takes the matter to the press, subjecting Mr Harding to public criticism.
+Mr Harding is supported by his son-in-law, Archdeacon Grantly, who insists that he maintain his innocence.
 Finally, following an ultimatum from Eleanor, John drops the case and apologises.
-Eleanor and John get married and Mr Harding resigns as Warden of Hiram to become Rector of St. Cuthberts.
+Eleanor and John get married and Mr Harding resigns as Warden of Hiram's Hospital to become Rector of St. Cuthbert's Church on a much reduced income.

 Barchester Towers

-Following the death of Bishop Grantly, Dr Proudie is appointed as the new bishop, defeating rival candidate and son of the former bishop, Archdeacon Grantly.
-Dr Proudie (now Bishop Proudie) is supported by his imperious wife, Mrs Proudie and the Chaplain, Mr Slope, all of whom want to steer the church away from traditional values.
+Following the death of Bishop Grantly, Dr Proudie is appointed as the new Bishop instead of Archdeacon Grantly (son of the Bishop), who had hoped for the post.
+Dr Proudie is supported by his imperious wife Mrs Proudie, and his chaplain, Mr Slope, both of whom want to steer the church away from traditional Anglican values.
 To fill the position of Warden at Hiram's Hospital, Mrs Proudie insists Mr Slope backs Mr Quiverful for the role.
-However, Mr Slope is infatuated with widow Eleanor Bold, and instead, secretly supports the reappointment of her father Mr Harding, alongside the Archdeacon and Mr Arabin.
+However, Mr Slope is infatuated with widowed Eleanor Bold, and instead secretly supports the reappointment of her father Mr Harding, as do the Archdeacon and Mr Arabin of Oxford University.
 Mr Slope eventually proposes to Eleanor, and in doing so, exposes his dealings with both sides.
-In the end, he is ostracised by the community, while Mr Arabin marries Eleanor and Mr Quiverful is appointed Warden of Hiram.
+In the end, he is ostracised by the cathedral community, while Mr Arabin marries Eleanor and Mr Quiverful is appointed Warden of Hiram's Hospital.